project-oris/.github/profile/README.md

-## Core Technology Development of On-device Robot Intelligence SW Platform 🤖
+## Introduction to ORIS
-This project focuses on developing a software platform technology that enables real-time robot intelligence processing using only the internal resources of on-device hardware, eliminating dependency on external environments such as cloud connections.
+ORIS(Ondevice Robot Intelligence SW platform) is a R&D project focuses on developing a software platform technology that enables real-time robot intelligence processing using only the internal resources of on-device hardware, eliminating dependency on external environments such as cloud connections.

 <!--

 **Here are some ideas to get you started:**